ovh-ux/ng-ovh-responsive-popover/README.md

 * relates to the service : [responsivePopover](#responsivePopover_service_responsivePopover)

-responsivePopoverProvider allows developper to configure which mediaQuery will be considered as a mobile.
+responsivePopoverProvider allows developer to configure which mediaQuery will be considered as a mobile.

 #### Methods
 ##### setMobileMediaQuery